J.P. Crawford Preview, Player Props: Mariners vs. Rays

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .389 this season while batting .271 with 81 walks and 82 runs scored.

-- Among the qualifying hitters in MLB action, he ranks 46th in batting average, ninth in on-base percentage, and 78th in slugging.
+- Among the qualifying batters in MLB action, he ranks 55th in batting average, 10th in on-base percentage, and 82nd in slugging.

+- In 64.2% of his 123 games this season, Crawford has picked up at least one hit.
+He's also had 33 multi-hit games.

-- Crawford has picked up a hit in 79 of 122 games this year, with multiple hits 33 times.
+- In 35 games this season (28.5%), Crawford has picked up an RBI, and in 11 of those games (8.9%) he had more than one.

-- Crawford has had an RBI in 35 games this year (28.7%), including 11 multi-RBI outings (9.0%).
 He has also driven in three or more of his team's runs in three contests.

-- He has scored a run in 57 games this year, with multiple runs 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.